Nehemiah Chapter Six

 Nehemiah 6:15

-So the wall was completed on the twenty-fifth of Elul, in fifty-two days.
+So the wall was finished on the twenty-fifth day of the month Elul, in fifty-two days.

 Throughout the Bible, the number five is associated with grace and the number two is the number of witness.
 God is in charge of details and we see that the reconstruction of the wall in fifty-two days is a beautiful witness of God's grace.